 Microsoft has mentioned that the Rollback operating is available for a month only, after which, the files required for this operation, will be deleted.
 By a month we assume 30 days, but I have seen Microsoft Support staff mention in the Microsoft Answers, a period of 28 days, in the case of Windows 10.
 As I mentioned earlier, in Anniversary Update v1670, the period has been reduced to 10 days.

-However one user hijo reported that reported that he was unable to rollback Windows, now – ie. within a month of installing Windows 10, and he received this message, even when he had not deleted any folders.
+However one user hijo reported that he was unable to roll back Windows, now – ie. within a month of installing Windows 10, and he received this message, even when he had not deleted any folders.